makrai/notes/jurafsky-slp/ed2-ch15-unification.md

     check them in any order and get the same result
     (a bizonyítást végiggondoltam.
 Ha valakit érdekel, leírom.)
 * unification ~ integration of knowledge from different constraints
-  * Given two compatible feature structures as input, it produces the most general feature structure which nonetheless contains all the information in the inputs.
-Given two incompatible feature structures, it fails
+  * Given two compatible feature structures as input, it produces the most general feature structure which nonetheless contains all the information in the inputs
+  * Given two incompatible feature structures, it fails

 ## 15.3 Grammatical formalism 9